mohd-ahsan-mirza/send_email/README.md

     --capabilities CAPABILITY_IAM
 ```

-After deployment is complete you can run the following command to retrieve the API Gateway Endpoint URL:
+After deployment is complete you can run the following bash_script to retrieve the API Gateway Endpoint URL:

 ```bash
 ./get_invocation_url.sh